Zunaeed-Imran/React.js_Full_Course_in_Bangla/README.md

 - 'Event_bubbling'  in this folder we will learn how to stop calling parent component if we call chaild.(if we stopPropagation child will not call parent)
 - 'React_form' in this folder we will learn useing Form in React and we control `state` and show in 'input value' (also practice module CSS in form).
 - 'Passing_data' from this folder we will learn passing data from child to parent.
-- 'State_lifting' from this file we learn state lifting like passing data
+- 'State_lifting' from this file we learn state lifting like passing data.
+- 'State_lifting_principal' from this file we learn data passing child to parent but complex, and todo practice.

 ## What was my fault and what i learn in this project.